Web Site: https://learningconnection.stanford.edu

 Office: Main Office: 408 Panama Mall, Stanford, CA 94305

-The Office of the Vice Provost for Teaching and Learning (VPTL) promotes and advances the vibrant, intellectual endeavor of teaching and learning at Stanford.
+The Office of the Vice Provost for Teaching and Learning (VPTL) supports undergraduate, graduate, professional, and lifelong learning.

 - peer tutoring in subjects